Brothers Grimm Article

 1. There were more than two Brothers Grimm

-Because of their collection of fairy tales, the world knows the two eldest brothers, Jacob Grimm and Wilhelm Grimm, as the Brothers Grimm.
+Because they collect fairy tales, the world knows the two eldest brothers, Jacob Grimm, and Wilhelm Grimm, as the Brothers Grimm.

-Five boys and one girl.
-It reminds me of the fairy tale of the seven ravens, in which there were seven boys and one girl.
+There were five boys and one girl.
+This reminds me of the fairy tale of the seven ravens, in which there were seven boys and one girl.

-The life of the Grimm family however was not like a happy fairy tale.
+However, the Grimm family’s life was not like a happy fairy tale.

 2. The Brothers Grimm experienced hunger themselves

 Remember the story of Hansel and Gretel?
-And how they are brought to the forest because their father and mother can no longer feed them?
+How they are brought to the forest because their father and mother can no longer feed them?

-The roots of many fairy tales reach down to times when hunger was a very real thing.
+The roots of many fairy tales reach down to times when hunger was real.

 It was also very real in the lives of the Grimm Brothers.

-In 1796 the father of the Grimm family died.
-Jacob and Wilhelm were the oldest sons and for a long time they carried a lot of the financial responsibility for the family.
+In 1796, the father of the Grimm family died.
+Jacob and Wilhelm were the oldest sons, and for a long time, they carried much of the family’s financial responsibility.

-In 1805 (only 7 years before the first edition of the Grimm’s Fairy Tales came out) their poverty was so extreme that they often had very little food to share.
+In 1805 (only seven years before the first edition of Grimm’s Fairy Tales came out), their poverty was so extreme that they often had very little food to share.

-Wilhelm wrote in a letter to his aunt, “We five people eat only three portions and only once a day“.
+Wilhelm wrote to his aunt, “We five people eat only three portions and only once a day.”

 3. The Brothers Grimm didn’t travel much to collect their fairy tales